UC Irvine student died from alcohol poisoning after frat party

 A Southern California college student, found unresponsive in his own bed two months ago after an off-campus fraternity party, died from "acute ethanol poisoning," authorities said Monday.

-Noah Domingo, an 18-year-old at the University of California, Irvine, had a blood-alcohol level of .331 — four-times the legal limit to drive — when he died on Jan.
-12, according to findings from the Orange County Sheriff's Department coroners.
+Noah Domingo, 18, had a blood-alcohol level of .331 — four-times the legal limit to drive — when he died on Jan.
+12 at the University of California, Irvine, according to findings from the Orange County Sheriff's Department coroners.

 No drugs were found in his system, the sheriff said.